Asymptotic behavior of some strongly critical decomposable 3-type Galton--Watson processes with immigration: Asymptotic behavior of random step processes formed from some strongly critical, decomposable 3-type GWI pro cesses

 with initial value $[\cX_{0,1} , \cX_{0,2} , \cX_{0,3}]^\top = \bzero$, where $(\cW_{t,1})_{t\in\RR_+}$, $(\cW_{t,2})_{t\in\RR_+}$ and $(\cW_{t,3})_{t\in\RR_+}$ are independent standard Wiener processes yielding the independence of $(\cX_{t,1})_{t\in\RR_+}$, $(\cX_{t,2})_{t\in\RR_+}$ and $(\cX_{t,3})_{t\in\RR_+}$ as well. \end{Thm}

-\begin{Rem} Note that in Theorem \ref{main_1}, we do not suppose the independence of the coordinates of the immigration vector, but despite of this fact the coordinates $(\cX_{t,1})_{t\in\RR_+}$, $(\cX_{t,2})_{t\in\RR_+}$ and $(\cX_{t,3})_{t\in\RR_+}$ of the limit process are independent.
-Heuristically, this is to be expected, as in the single-type case only the expected value of the immigration distribution appears in the corresponding limit process, see Theorem \ref{thm:critical}. \proofend \end{Rem}
+\begin{Rem} Note that in Theorem \ref{main_1}, we do not suppose the independence of the coordinates of the immigration vector, but despite of this fact the coordinate processes $(\cX_{t,1})_{t\in\RR_+}$, $(\cX_{t,2})_{t\in\RR_+}$ and $(\cX_{t,3})_{t\in\RR_+}$ of the limit process are independent.
+Heuristically, one might expect this, as in the single-type case only the expected value of the immigration distribution appears in the corresponding limit process, see Theorem \ref{thm:critical}. \proofend \end{Rem}

 \begin{Thm} Let $(\bX_k)_{k\in\ZZ_+}$ be a 3-type GWI process such that $\bX_0=\bzero$, the moment conditions $\EE(\|\bxi_i\|^4) < \infty$, $i\in\{1,2\}$, $\EE(\|\bxi_3\|^2) < \infty$, and $\EE (\|\bvare\|^4) < \infty$ hold, and its offspring mean matrix $\bA$ satisfies \textup{(2)} of \eqref{tablazat_esetek}.
 Then we have